Questions with stars (*) next to them are questions that I get asked a lot. No star means I don't get that question but do find appropriate. Or funny.

 Who are you?

-I live in the northern suburbs of New York City and I an an ultra-marathon runner - meaning I run in races longer than a standard marathon distance of 26.2 miles.
+I live and work in northern NJ and I an an ultra-marathon runner - meaning I run in races longer than a standard marathon distance of 26.2 miles.
 I also happen to be about 50-80 lbs overweight, depending on who you ask.
 As you can imagine, that makes ultra-running particularly difficult for me, but also particularly rewarding.

 So what is this blog about?